|Nutrition Facts (per serving)|

 This recipe makes a single smoothie, but it easily doubles or triples or more—the batch limit depends only on the size of your blender.
 Importantly, this "recipe" is as much a template as anything.
 Despite the name "mixed berry smoothie," you should feel free to use just one type of berry if that's what you like or what you have on hand.

 Put all of the ingredients in a blender and process until smooth.
 This may take 2 minutes, which will seem like a long time to leave something in a blender, but the smooth texture at the end is totally worth it.

 If you're not using frozen berries and want to add a couple of ice cubes to thicken things up, get the greatest thickening effect by adding them one at a time, with the blender running, and processing each one until it's fully incorporated.
 It takes a bit of extra time, but the true "smoothie" texture that results is worth it.

 Pour into a tall glass and serve immediately.

 - Frozen berries will create a naturally thickened smoothie.
 For the same chilly effect with fresh berries, just toss in 2 or 3 ice cubes.

 - Use whatever kind of yogurt you prefer, but the berry flavor will shine through best if the yogurt doesn't have other flavorings in it.
 Nonfat and low-fat yogurt are fine, but a whole milk yogurt will lead to the creamiest, most satisfying smoothie.

 - For a creamier, less fruity smoothie, use milk, soy milk, almond milk, or rice milk instead of the orange juice.

 - To make this a vegan smoothie, use a whole, peeled banana in place of the yogurt to thicken things up.
 Other tropical fruits can play this role too, including mangos and papayas.
-Plus, papaya adds a frothy element when you whip it up in a blender like this.
+Plus, papaya adds a frothy element when you whip it up in a blender.